CSB-KaracaLab/prot-on/README.md

 ```

 ## Acknowledgement
 Thanks to Ayşe Berçin Barlas for her advisor in python script writing and project planning.
-Also much appreciated to Eda Şamiloğlu and Mehmet Ergüven for their helpful in the performans analyses of mutation effect algorithms in the litarature.
+Also much appreciated to Eda Şamiloğlu and Mehmet Ergüven for their helpful in the performance analyses of mutation effect algorithms in the litarature.
 ## Bugs Report
 If you find bugs when you run the proton program, please contact Mehdi Koşaca or Dr. Ezgi Karaca.